What Does A Chemical Peel Do For The Skin?

 Your full disclosure of medications and products used will allow for optimal treatment.
 Patients are often eligible for a chemical peel after ceasing use of certain skin care products or medications; your dermatologist will determine this during the consultation.

 Patients are recommended to refrain from waxing and using hair removal and/or hair bleaching products during the week leading up to their appointment.
 Face or skin scrubs and other exfoliants should not be used as well.
 Depending on your current skin and desired skin goals, it may be recommended that you utilize glycolic acid lotion and/or a retinoid cream to improve treatment.
 Patients may be asked to take an antiviral medication to prevent cold sores from occurring.

 What To Expect During The Appointment

-Upon arrival at our dermatology office in Boardman, OH, patients will be asked to lay down face up so that the skin may be cleansed.
+Upon arrival at our dermatology office, patients will be asked to lay down face up so that the skin may be cleansed.
 The chemical peel solution will be gently, evenly applied to the treatment area.
 Patients may notice slight discomfort and stinging sensations.
 The skin is neutralized with a saline compress and may be deeply moisturized once the treatment is complete.
 In some instances, the patient’s face may be bandaged.
 Treatment may take up to 30 minutes for a superficial peel or up to over an hour for a deep peel.
 Patients that are having a deep peel performed are sedated to manage discomfort.

 Results & Recovery